fwupd

 Intel ME

-This only applies to devices with an Intel Management Engine that are not fused using the Dasharo Trust Root technology, and use Dasharo versions released before 2026.
-Check your release notes to verify if the step is required.
+This only applies to devices with the Intel Management Engine that are not fused using the Dasharo Trust Root technology and don't yet use Capsules V2.

 Intel Management Engine needs to be disabled manually to successfully perform an fwupd update.
 Failing to do so won't do any harm to the system, but the update will be rejected.

-Intel ME needs to be switched to the Disabled (HAP) state using the Setup Menu
+Intel ME needs to be switched to the Disabled (HAP) state in the Setup Menu

 to perform the update.
-It cannot be done automatically by fwupd.
-Afterwards,
+This step cannot be done automatically by fwupd.

 Check Intel Management Engine Options